 The automatic transfer switch, or ATS, is the unsung hero of your standby generator system.
 While the generator creates the power, the ATS is the component that safely manages it.
 Think of it as the traffic cop for your home’s electricity.
 Its primary job is to sense when utility power is lost and seamlessly switch your home over to generator power.
 But more importantly, it performs this task with several critical safety features in mind, protecting your home, your appliances, and the utility workers on the front lines.
 Without a properly functioning ATS, a standby generator would be both impractical and dangerous.
 It’s the key piece of technology that makes the entire system work automatically and safely, giving you true peace of mind during an outage.

-Preventing Dangerous Backfeed
+Safety First: Preventing Dangerous Backfeed

 The most critical safety function of the automatic transfer switch is preventing backfeed.
 Backfeed happens when electricity from a generator flows back into the utility lines.
 This is incredibly dangerous because it can electrocute utility workers who are trying to restore power, as they assume the lines are dead.
 The ATS makes this impossible.
 Before it connects your home to the generator’s power, it first completely disconnects your electrical panel from the main utility grid.
 This creates an essential air gap, ensuring your generator only powers your home and never sends electricity back out.
 A professional residential standby generator installation ensures the ATS is wired correctly to perform this vital function.